hellocomrade/ArcObject/README.md

 ## Lesson 6: ArcGIS Server Object Extension (SOE) and Geoprocessing Tool##

 Haven't got chacne to update this series for a while.
 I copied/pasted some notes I made for our project to here.

-###Introduction
+By my personal experience, these two server side development approaches are both useful, although SOE seems to be more popular and capable, Geoprocessing tool does offer a possibility for developers who migrate from Arcpy.
+Besides, geoprocessing tool has a natural workflow built already for handling geoprocessing tasks that could take long time to complete.
+If you ask my oponion, I have to say "Luke, use force!".

+###Server Object Extension (SOE)###

+####Introduction
 **Developing Server Object Extensions (SOE)** is the standard way that ESRI offers to customize the behavior of ArcGIS server.
 Of course, SOE is a COM as well.

 The best reference for this feature, well, if you have SDK installed, is in the help file: